jgehrcke/github-repo-stats/README.md

   Example: `https://jgehrcke.github.io/ghrs-test`
   Default: none

-It is recommended that you create the data branch and delete all files from that branch before setting this Action up in your reposistory, so that this data branch appears as a tidy environment.
+It is recommended that you create the data branch and delete all files from that branch before setting this Action up in your repository, so that this data branch appears as a tidy environment.
 You can of course remove files from that branch at any other point in time, too.

 ### Tracking multiple repositories via `matrix`